-Saudi Telecom Company (STC) and Ericsson (NASDAQ:ERIC) have signed a deal to launch a mid-band 5G network in Saudi Arabia.
-The deal was announced at a signing ceremony at Mobile World Congress 2019 in Barcelona.
+Saudi Telecom Company (STC) and Ericsson (NASDAQ:ERIC) announced that they are launching a mid-band 5G network in Saudi Arabia at a signing ceremony held at the Mobile World Congress 2019 event in Barcelona.

-STC is deploying a 5G network using Ericsson commercial hardware and solutions including radio access network (RAN), packet core, transport, and Ericsson Network Manager.
-The network modernization – comprising latest wireless and fixed broadband technologies, boosted speed and 5G deployment - will operate on a 3.5 GHZ band.
+STC is deploying a 5G network using Ericsson commercial hardware and solutions including radio access network (RAN), Packet core, transport and Ericsson Network Manager.
+This network modernization with latest technologies of wireless and fixed broadband, boosted speed and 5G deployment will operate on a 3.5 GHZ band.
 The 5G network will be deployed with a third-party, 3GPP-compliant user equipment.

 Nasser Al Nasser, STC CEO, says: “We are excited to launch one of the fastest mid-band 5G field networks in the world.
 We have been working in close partnership with Ericsson on 5G for tests in the lab, field trials, and now initial deployment.
 Throughout this process, our customers and their service requirements are our top priority.
 Our aim is to build a network that caters for current and future services.
 5G is considered as a very important step toward digitalization and connecting everything, which supports Saudi Arabia’s Vision 2030 toward economic diversification."